rfieve/binary-search-tree/README.md

 ### `find`

-`find` finds a given node into the given binary search tree with the given compare function.
+Finds a given node into the given binary search tree with the given compare function.

-⚠️ Caveats: using another compare function than the one used to create the tree with `toBST` will of course f\*\*k up the search.
+> :warning: Using another compare function than the one used to create the tree with `toBST` will of course f\*\*k up the search.
 A safer approach consists of using `makeFind`.
 It curries a `find` closure function with the given compare function.

 ```typescript
 // Schema of "tree"